clawoflight/clawoflight.github.io/index.md

 ## Blog

 My Blog is probably what you are looking for.
 You can click on the corresponding menu item in the top right corner, or simply [here](/blog).
+Details are available in the [about](/about) page.